 - Send all the reviewer data that you have collected and processed upon request of the reviewers (right of access and right to be informed)

-- Provide tools for reviewers to delete their reviewers, and delete all reviewer data that you have collected and processed upon request of the reviewers (right to be forgotten)
+- Provide tools for reviewers to delete their reviews, and delete all reviewer data that you have collected and processed upon request of the reviewers (right to be forgotten)

 - Provide all personal data in a structured and machine-readable format (right to data portability)